mhertel278/pizza_store/README.md

 ![type](/images/pizza_type.png)

 ### Recommendations
-- - Offer buy-one-get-one 50% off or some similar offer in the evening hours to increase pizzas per order and thus total dollars in evening
+- Offer buy-one-get-one 50% off or some similar offer in the evening hours to increase pizzas per order and thus total dollars in evening
-- - Reduce business hours to 11:00 am to 10:00 pm to cut down labor costs during low-sales times
+- Reduce business hours to 11:00 am to 10:00 pm to cut down labor costs during low-sales times
-- - Eliminate  XL and XXL sizes from the menu, cutting down on inventory costs and inventory spoilage
+- Eliminate  XL and XXL sizes from the menu, cutting down on inventory costs and inventory spoilage
-- - Eliminate Brie Carre and other pizza types from the menu, cutting costs for specialty ingredients
+- Eliminate Brie Carre and other pizza types from the menu, cutting costs for specialty ingredients

+## Troubleshooting
+The coloring of the heat map initially FINISH THIS THOUGHT!!!!!!!!!!!!!!

 ## Techniques Used
 Tableau Techniques: